 Finally, just because you have a deer feeder or two doesn’t mean you must hunt them.
 Feeders can be great for just inventory purposes.
 I almost always feed deer on properties that I hunt in states in which it is legal.
 However, I usually don’t hunt directly over a deer feeder or other deer feed sites as I find it’s much easier to kill a mature whitetail on his way there and intercept them on a travel route; it usually makes exiting much simpler.
 Our hunting group also prefers not having to fool large numbers of deer and backing away from food, and hunting those secondary and tertiary trails means fewer eyes and noses to avoid.

-Regardless of your hunting style and preferences, I hope this fall is filled with friends and family in the great outdoors.
+Regardless of your hunting style and preferences, I hope this fall is filled with friends and family in the great outdoors with our outdoor activities app.
 For more such practical tips, download our hunting app!

 By John Kirby